 Create an Azure AD Identity Protection connector.
 This will allow you to monitor suspicious activities in your Azure AD tenant and detect malicious sign-ins.

-You need to implement the Defender for Cloud requirements.
+You need to restrict cloud apps running on CLIENT1 to meet the Microsoft Defender for Endpoint requirements.